 TSUNAGI Architecture

-TSUNAGI is an independent Cardano node written in Zig 0.13.0.
+TSUNAGI is a self-observing, decision-aware Cardano validator built in Zig.
 It compiles to a single static binary with three external dependencies: Zig, LMDB, and libsodium.
-The architecture separates concerns into distinct runtime subsystems connected through structured callbacks and bounded in-memory stores.
+The architecture separates concerns into distinct runtime subsystems connected through structured callbacks and bounded in-memory stores, with an observability layer that converts runtime events into decision metrics.

 This page describes the real implemented system as it exists today, including what is built, what is offline-only, and what is not yet implemented.